 You must establish a Terminal connection before you can use any features of the Terminal program.
-First, launch Terminal by double-clicking the IntragyAccess Terminal icon in the IntragyAccess program group.
-From the IntragyAccess menu, choose Terminal.
+First, launch Terminal by double-clicking the IntragyAccess icon in the IntragyAccess program group.
+Choose Terminal from the IntragyAccess menu.
 The Connect dialog appears, with the Hotlist tab frontmost: